nikkilr88/egghead-asciicasts/get-started-using-webassembly-wasm/lessons/javascript-write-to-webassembly-memory-from-javascript.md

 }
 ```

 To make this really easy to run, I'm then just going to run the `consoleLog()` function on the address of the out string, with the total length, and remove the `main` function.
-To be able to write to the input string in JavaScript, I'm going to create a `getinStrOffset` function, just like we have before, that returns the address of the input string in the **WebAssembly** memory.
+To be able to write to the input string in JavaScript, I'm going to create a `getInStrOffset` function, just like we have before, that returns the address of the input string in the **WebAssembly** memory.

 ```
 char* getInStrOffset () {